All markets are cyclical. As an investor, you need to understand the real estate cycle — or become a victim of the next real estate crash.

 1. Invest Based on Today’s Cash Flow, Not Tomorrow’s Appreciation

-In a real estate correction, homes values drop.
-But rents may not drop at all – in fact, they could rise!
+In a real estate correction, home values drop.
+But rents may not drop at all — in fact, they sometimes rise!

 When you buy real estate assuming that it will appreciate, you are speculating, not investing.
 Sure, the property may appreciate; or it may plummet in value by 25%.
-You don’t know, nor do you have any control over the market.
+You don’t know, nor do you have any control over the larger real estate market.